erroronline1/caro/readme.md

 > O.Data_8 To counteract the misuse of sensitive data after a device loss, the application MAY implement a kill switch, i.e. a deliberate, secure overwriting of user data in the device at application level, triggered by the backend system.
 The manufacturer MUST protect the triggering of the kill switch by the user via the backend system against misuse by means of strong authentication mechanisms.

-* This is not reasonable for the application used within a closed environment.
+* This is not reasonable for the application used within a network environment not accessible from the web.
 Backend is not reachable on losing local network access.
 However new login credentials can be generated by authorized users at any time.

 [Content](#content)